yonasBSD/knightwatch/README.md

 - **Work-Done Detection** — Automatically shows a completion banner when all child processes have exited
 - **Responsive Layout** — Side-by-side panels on desktop, stacked on mobile
 - **Linux Extended Telemetry** — On Linux, child process snapshots include working directory, command line, open file descriptors, and I/O stats
+- **System Monitor** — Real-time hardware telemetry: CPU, memory, disks, network, battery, thermals, and aggregate health scoring
-- **Telegram Bot** — Optional bot for remote monitoring and push notifications on process events
+- **Telegram Bot** — Optional bot for remote monitoring and push notifications on process and system events
-- **Webhook Dispatcher** — POST process events to one or more URLs with automatic retry
+- **Webhook Dispatcher** — POST process and system events to one or more URLs with automatic retry
 - **Structured Logging** — Tracing via `tracing-subscriber` with configurable log levels via `RUST_LOG`

 ---